TRUBA-HPC/Belgeler/source/education/pytorch/gnn.rst

 ..
 PyG comes with an extensive collection of existing GNN layers.
 We can use these layers to construct our own models.
 In the following example, we create a neural network model using some famous GNNs to carry out the task of node classification - classifying nodes (vertices) in the graph.
 Our model will take a graph, along with a feature vector for every node, and will classify these nodes into one of 7 possible classes.

 PyG, mevcut GNN katmanlarının kapsamlı bir koleksiyonuyla birlikte gelir.
 Bu katmanları kendi modellerimizi oluşturmak için kullanabiliriz.
-Aşağıdaki örnekte, düğüm sınıflandırma - çizgedeki düğümleri (köşeler) sınıflandırma görevini yerine getirmek için bazı ünlü GNN'leri kullanarak bir sinir ağı modeli oluşturuyoruz.
+Aşağıdaki örnekte, düğüm sınıflandırma - çizgedeki düğümleri (köşeler) sınıflandırma görevini yerine getirmek için bazı bilinen GNN'leri kullanarak bir sinir ağı modeli oluşturuyoruz.
 Modelimiz, her düğüm için bir özellik vektörü ile birlikte bir çizge alacak ve bu düğümleri 7 olası sınıftan birine sınıflandıracaktır.

 Veri kümesi
 ---------------------